Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Stochastic Robustness Measure

 \begin{definition}[StoRI Monitor] The Stochastic Robustness Interval (\stori) Monitor of a partial belief trajectory $\ptraj$ over time window $[0,t]$ with respect to an STL formula $\phi$ is a functional $\Tilde{f}(\phi, \ptraj)$:

 such that $0 \leq \low{\Tilde{f}}(\phi,\ptraj) \leq \up{\Tilde{f}} (\phi,\ptraj) \leq 1$, where

 \end{definition}

 The differences between the \stori and \stori Monitor arise in the temporal operators.
 These operators seek to bound possible future robustness, and also quantify the robustness of the behavior already seen.
-This is more clearly captured in the eventually and globally operators:
+This is apparent in the \stori Monitor with respect to the $\Diamond$ and $\square$ operators:

+The case when $a\leq t < b$ is of particular interest.
 In the case of the $\square$ operator, the \stori is upper bounded by the best point in the partial trajectory, but is lower bounded by zero to account for possible future violation.
 In the case of the $\Diamond$ operator, the \stori is lower bounded by the best point in the partial trajectory, but is upper bounded by one to account for possible future ``perfect" satisfaction.

 The following theorem proves the correctness of \stori Monitor by showing that it always subsumes \stori.

 \begin{lemma} Let $\btraj$ be a belief trajectory over time window $[0,T]$ and $\btraj_t$ be a prefix of $\btraj$ where $t \in [0,T]$.
 Then, given STL formula $\phi$, the upper bound of the StoRI Monitor for $\btraj_t$ is monotonically decreasing with respect to $t$. \end{lemma} \begin{proof} The proof is provided in the Appendix. \end{proof}